Dabendorf/Norwegian-Train-Price-Calendarinator/README.md

 * Entur relies heavily on a weird URL format which requires for parameter for each station ([label, longitude, latitude, stopID]).
 Since three of them aren't obvious, there is a dictionary file in ``data/stations.txt`` which has some common stations in it.
 If yours is missing, add a new line in there.
 It might be possible to connect this to the station API of entur
 * relies on Google Chrome, maybe find something else (Raspberry Pi friendly)
 * The data only shows information being visible on the main page.
 Theoretically, there is more information by clicking on each element
+* it ignores the setting about time windows, only asking about the first day
+* daatabase date and queries about events in the past should be ignored/cleaned

 ## Things to know
 * If there are two trains at the same time on the same day, it does not save information about both connections but only saves the cheaper one of them (treating them both as the same connection)